krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - Consider the comparison of uppercase and non-uppercase characters
 - Identify what the conditions are to increment/decrement pointers

+129: Sum Root To Leaf Numbers

+- Translate natural/intuitive way into code
+- Define your base cases - what happens at a leaf node?

 133: Clone Graph

 - This problem can be solved two ways, BFS and DFS